ivandfx/DFXWinTweaks/README.md

 - None mentioned.

 Keep in mind that DFX WinTweaks might have occasional bugs and problems, i'm actively working to fix everything.

-**WARNING: I'm not responsible for any issues that might happen on your system.
-The changes made by DFX WinTweaks are generally minor registry tweaks or service disabling, but use it cautiously.**

 ## 🔆 Language Availability
 Starting from release 2.0, DFX WinTweaks is only available in English.